NitheshD05/my-notes/content/index.md

 - [**X**](https://x.com/05Nithesh)
 ---
 ## Site Update Note
 I've started by uploading my Linux HTB write-ups, but stay tuned for more!
-I will be adding Windows HTB write-ups soon and will also share my penetration testing notes as I continue to build and improve the site.
+I will be adding Blogs for Penetartion Testing as I continue to build and improve the site.